Jazo74/Wildlife_SIM/Sanctuary_SIM.md

 ﻿# Noah's Ark at Moon / Sanctuary_SIM

+This program is a "wildlife park" simulation.

+This particular wildlife park is on the surface of the Moon.
-This program is a wildlife park simulation.
-It contains living spaces, resources for the animals and humans
+It contains living habitat zones, and facilities for the animals needs.

-Resources: Heat, Energy, Oxigen, Light, Food, Water
+Resources: Heat, Energy, Oxigen, Food, Water

-Water subtype: sweet, salted

-The main task is put all the animals to a best living space and the support them with the best food.

-base abstract animal
- eating
-The animals require fitting
-- space x m2
-- environments: desert, plain, tropical forest, temperate forest, boreal forest mountain, arctic desert, river, sweetwater lake, saltwater lake, saltwater sea
-- temperature, x Celsius degree

-- food, grass, fruit, vegetabel, artificial meat

-base abstract living space
+This station is autonomous, but semi-manual control is possible.

+The station starts with couple of animal, and if the controller program works properly, their numbers will grow steadily.

+The new animals automatically put in their ideal living habitat.